 We participate in the Medicaid Drug Rebate Program, and other governmental pricing programs, and therefore we are obligated to pay certain specified rebates and report pricing information with respect to XHANCE.
-Pricing and rebate calculations vary across product and programs, are complex and are often subject to interpretation by us, governmental and regulatory agencies and the courts.
+Pricing and rebate calculations vary across product and programs, are complex and are often subject to interpretation by us. governmental and regulatory agencies and the courts.
 We cannot assure you that our submissions will not be found by CMS to be incomplete or incorrect.
 Governmental agencies may also make changes in program interpretations, requirements or conditions of participation, some of which may have implications for amounts previously estimated or paid.
 The Medicaid rebate amount is computed each quarter based on our submission to CMS of our current average manufacturer price (AMP) and Best Price for the quarter.
-If we become aware that our reporting for a prior quarter was incorrect, or has changed as a result of recalculation of the pricing data, we are obligated to resubmit the corrected data for a period not to exceed twelve quarters from the quarter in which the data originally were due, and CMS may request or require restatements for earlier periods as well.
+If we become aware that our reporting for a prior quarter was incorrect, or has changed as a result of recalculation of the pricing data, we are obligated to resubmit the corrected data for a period not to exceed twelve quarters from the quarter in which the data originally were due. and CMS may request or require restatements for earlier periods as well.
 Such restatements and recalculations increase our costs for complying with the laws and regulations governing the Medicaid Drug Rebate Program.
-Any corrections to our rebate calculations also may affect the ceiling price at which we are required to offer our products to certain covered entities, such as safety-net providers, under the Public Health Service's 340B Program and under other similar government pricing programs.
+Any corrections to our rebate calculations could result in an overage or underage in our rebate liability for past quarters, depending on the nature of the correction.
+Price recalculations also may affect the ceiling price at which we are required to offer our products to certain covered entities, such as safety-net providers, under the Public Health Service's 340B Program and under other similar government pricing programs.
 These programs are described in greater detail in the previous section under "Business - Government Regulation - Coverage and Reimbursement."